The SCDF has 3 training establishments:

 Advanced courses ranging from fire-fighting, urban search and rescue techniques to hazmat mitigation are also available at the international level.

-The NSTI provides basic training to all newly enlisted full-time Civil Defence National Servicemen (NSF).
+The NSTC provides basic training to all newly enlisted full-time Civil Defence National Servicemen (NSF).
 With a small exception of exemptees (on medical grounds), all NSF will go through a two-phased training before being sent to Civil Defence Academy (CDA) for further vocation training, and thereafter, to be deployed in various Civil Defence Units.

-Home Team Tactical Centre
+Home Team Tactical Centre (HTTC)

 The Home Team Tactical Centre was jointly developed by SCDF and the Singapore Police force (SPF).
 It affords realistic training simulations and scenarios which can be customised for the individual officer, firefighter and rescuer, or for inter-agency operations in major disasters and terrorist attacks.
 The centre also allows for greater utilisation of training resources between SCDF and SPF while strengthening the coordination and operations between the two Home Team agencies.